Sorel-Tracy

 Sorel-Tracy (/sɔ:'ɹɛl tɹæ'si:/; /fr/) is a city in southwestern Quebec, Canada and the geographical end point of the Champlain Valley.
 It is located at the confluence of the Richelieu River and the St. Lawrence River, on the western edge of Lac Saint-Pierre, downstream and northeast of Montreal.
-The population as of the Canada 2021 Census was 35,165.
+The population as of the Canada 2021 census was 35,165.
 Its mayor is Patrick Péloquin and it is the seat of the Pierre-De Saurel Regional County Municipality and the judicial district of Richelieu.

 The city is the result of a voluntary merger in March 2000 between two former municipalities, Sorel and Tracy, which developed on opposite shores of the Richelieu River: Tracy on the west shore and Sorel on the east shore.
 Sorel itself had annexed in 1992 the municipality of Saint-Pierre-de-Sorel; today it forms the southern part of its territory.

 Sorel was founded in 1642.
 Tracy was founded on February 10, 1954, but prior to that, it was a parish municipality known as Saint-Joseph de Sorel.
 (This is not to be confused with the town of Saint-Joseph-de-Sorel, an independent municipality north of Tracy).

 Sorel-Tracy is known for manufacturing related to the steel industry and metallurgy.
 It has a ferry linking the city to the village of Saint-Ignace-de-Loyola.
 Its shipyard built units of three frigates for the Canadian forces, and two ships in the late 1960s.

 History

 Early exploration in this area by the French was a catalyst for armed conflict with various indigenous peoples.
 The French also learned about existing rivalries among these nations and sought to build its own alliances with First Nations.
-The Battle of Sorel occurred on June 19, 1610: Samuel de Champlain had some French regulars or local militia, as well as First Nations allies, the Wyandot (also known as Huron by the French), Algonquin and Innu peoples.
+The Battle of Sorel occurred on June 19, 1610: Samuel de Champlain had some French regulars or local militia, as well as First Nations allies, the Wendat (also known as Huron by the French), Algonquin and Innu peoples.
 Together they held off the powerful Mohawk people in New France.